kjsce-codecell/Introduction-to-programming/python/04-loops.md

 <h1 align="center"> LOOPS </h1>

 ## Why LOOPS?
-* Loops make our life easier by making it easier for us to perform repetetive task without having to actually write the same piece of code again and again that many times
+* Loops make our life easier by making it easier for us to perform repetitive task without having to actually write the same piece of code again and again that many times

 * That is it helps you to perform a task as many as times you require depending on the condition you specify